petacube/intro_to_python_class/Lesson 1 Introduction/What is git for/task.md

 ### Git
-Git - fast, scalable, distributed revision control system Git is a fast, scalable, distributed revision control system.
+Git is a fast, scalable, distributed revision control system.
+Its extremely useful tool for software development

-git documentation is here [Docs](https://git-scm.com/doc)
+full git documentation is here [Docs](https://git-scm.com/doc)

 We will cover very basics:
 * git init